pbj-writes/hugo_portfolio/content/blog/2024-01-11-ask-for-money.md

 ## Asking for money faux pas

 <p>I absolutely didn't want to ask for money at work, but my company has a corporate matching policy, where donations up to $500 are matched dollar for dollar.
 I decided to email my work department and use the corporate matching policy as a way to ask for a contribution.
-Drafing this email felt very uncomfortable, so I decided to keep the details tight and even offer for people to donate to other charities; however, my mistake was not anticipating that people in my department knew me, were interested in what my charity is about, then started reaching out and donating while thinking that I had muscularly dystrophy.
+Drafing this email felt very uncomfortable, so I decided to keep the details tight and even offer for people to donate to other charities; however, my mistake was not anticipating that people in my department knew me, were interested in what my charity is about, then started reaching out and donating while thinking that I had muscular dystrophy.
 I was able to raise the rest of my money, but with the unfortunate task of having to explain that I also didn't have muscular dystrophy a couple of times.
 When I came up with my LinkedIn post, I decided on full transparancy, but my email to my department didn't meet those standards and it caused confusion. </p>

 ## The lesson